 Note: You can add tags to your configuration file to label etcd metrics.
 For example, the above code snippet adds a

 bosh-director-1tag to the etcd metrics.
-If you have multiple BOSH Directors, VMware recommends adding tags to filter your metrics in your monitoring service.
+If you have multiple BOSH Directors, Pivotal recommends adding tags to filter your metrics in your monitoring service.

 To configure Telegraf in the Enterprise PKS tile, follow the instructions in the Installing topic for your IaaS.
 For example, if your are installing Enterprise PKS on vSphere, follow the instructions in the Telegraf section of Installing Enterprise PKS on vSphere.

-VMware recommends working with Support to troubleshoot master/etcd node VMs.
+Pivotal recommends working with Pivotal or VMware Support to troubleshoot master/etcd node VMs.
 The monitoring and metrics data you retrieve from the master/etcd node VMs can help the Support team diagnose and troubleshoot errors.